Can You Choose Not to Have a Jury?

 Speak with a Criminal Defense Attorney First

 Deciding whether or not to use a jury or opt for a bench trial is something that you must discuss with your defense attorney.
 Selecting your method of trial is a key component in your defense strategy, and is something your attorney must help you decide.
-If you have been arrested, contact The Law Office of Timothy Armstrong, P.A. today.
+If you have been arrested, contact The Armstrong Law Group, P.A. today.
 Schedule your consultation by calling 904-356-8618 or by filling out an online contact form.